OpenSWATH/documentation/docs/openswath_workflow.rst

 ``-TransitionGroupPicker:background_subtraction original`` as described in the software comparison paper [6]_.

 Furthermore, if you wish to use MS1 information, use the ``-use_ms1_traces`` flag, assuming that your input data contains an MS1 map in addition to the SWATH data.
 This is generally recommended.
-If you would like to enable IPF transition-level scoring and your spectral library was generated according to the IPF instructions, you should set the ``--enable_uis_scoring`` flag.
+If you would like to enable IPF transition-level scoring and your spectral library was generated according to the IPF instructions, you should set the ``-enable_uis_scoring`` flag.

 Therefore, a full run of OpenSWATH may look like this: